wolfv6/keybrd/tutorials/tutorial_8b_sharing_your_keybrd_extension_library.md

 Instructions for listing a library on Arduino Library Manager are at:
     https://github.com/arduino/Arduino/wiki/Library-Manager-FAQ

-After it has been accepted into the Arduino IDE Library Manager, add your keybrd extension library to the [Arduino Playground keybrd page](http://playground.arduino.cc/Main/keybrd).
+After it has been accepted into the Arduino IDE Library Manager, add a link and short description of your keybrd extension library to the [Arduino Playground keybrd page](http://playground.arduino.cc/Main/keybrd) under "keybrd extension libraries".
 Arduino playground is a wiki.
 Links on how to edit the wiki are on the bottom left under "Participate".

-You can also add a picture of a keyboard that uses your keybrd extension library.
-Uploading files to the Playground is not allowed for standard users.
-So if you want to add a picture, it will need to be hosted somewhere else.

 To publish a new release of a library that is already listed on Arduino Library Manager